capnslipp/With/README.md

 * Object or value initialization and setup in a declarative style _(think Swift UI's hierarchical style, but for anything, anywhere)_.
 * Performing multiple operations on an object/value fetched via a method/property, while staying D.R.Y and without needing to create a local var _(while still avoiding invoking the method/getter repeatedly)_.
-* Performing calculations with an object that only needs to live long enough to be configured and do some calc _(and you're only interested in a result value)_.
+* Performing calculations with an object/value that only needs to live long enough to be configured and do some calc _(and you're only interested in a result object/value)_.

-With provides a set of overloaded generic free functions `func with(_ subject: SubjectT, operations: (inout SubjectT) -> Void) -> SubjectT` that can be used on any object or value type to do stuff like this:
+With provides a free function `func with(_ subject: SubjectT, operations: (inout SubjectT) -> Void) -> SubjectT` that can be used on any object or value type to do stuff like this:

 ```swift
 // initializes a value-type `hitTestOptions` dictionary  for use with